DaniHfs/MP4-PNG/README.md

 Converts the selected MP4 file into a PNG sequence at full resolution.

 Select the input file and the output location and press "Convert"

+# Too large for github, check releases for file link